petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions.md

 See [Configuration Client Extensions](./client-extensions/configuration-client-extensions.md) for more information on the specific types.

-### Front-end Client Extensions
+### Frontend Client Extensions

-Front-end client extensions provide resources to display on specific pages.
+Frontend client extensions provide resources to display on specific pages.
 Theme resources or custom HTML elements can now be provided in client extensions.
-Most front-end client extensions provide *static resources* to your Liferay instance.
+Most frontend client extensions provide *static resources* to your Liferay instance.

-See [Front-end Client Extensions](./client-extensions/front-end-client-extensions.md) for more information on the specific types.
+See [Frontend Client Extensions](./client-extensions/frontend-client-extensions.md) for more information on the specific types.

 ### Microservice Client Extensions